CVC considers bid for betting exchange Betfair

 Betfair is in the process of pulling back from some markets to focus on areas where gambling regulations are clearly defined in a bid to reduce uncertainty and volatility for its investors.

-The firm recently said it would pull out of Germany and Greece because of problems over licences and punitive tax rates.
+The firm recently said it would pull out of Germany and Greece because of problems over licenses and punitive tax rates.

 "We remain fully committed to delivering on the new strategy and providing improved returns for our shareholders," Chairman Gerald Corbett said in a statement on Monday.